SpoonLabs/spoon-maven-plugin/README.md

 ## How to change source and output folder?

-You can specify at spoon its input and output directories with, respectively, `srcFolder`, `testFolder` and `outFolder` tags.
+You can specify at spoon its input and output directories with, respectively, `srcFolder` and `outFolder` tags.
+By default, spoon-maven-plugin considers the source folders (application sources and test sources) configured in the pom.xml.

 ## How to compile original sources?